What is Aging in Place?

 Aging in place in a granny flat has benefits because family members are close in physical and emotional proximity.
 In addition, downsizing can ease the burden of aging.

-A smaller house means less upkeep and fewer possessions to keep track of.
+Living in an ADU means less upkeep and fewer possessions to keep track of.
 Elderly members still have their own space with easier maintenance, while maintaining personal responsibility.

 Choosing where to house an elderly family member is no easy decision.
 There are positives and negatives to all housing options.